 Requirements for Admission

-Applicants for first-year admission in the NYIT College of Osteopathic Medicine (NYITCOM) in Old Westbury, N.Y. or Jonesboro, A.R. must meet the following academic requirements prior to matriculation:
+Applicants for first-year admission in the NYIT College of Osteopathic Medicine (NYITCOM) Long Island (Old Westbury, N.Y.) or NYITCOM at Arkansas State, Jonesboro (NYITCOM at A-State) must meet the following academic requirements prior to matriculation:

 - NYITCOM will consider candidates with credentials from a college or university outside of the United States who have submitted an evaluation of their transcripts by World Education Services or Globe Language Services to American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS) for verifying the equivalency of the minimum requirements for admission.